 JLL’s Craig Killman is attending the ICSC Western Division Conference today in San Diego, and takes a closer look at the Los Angeles retail corridors:

 - What types of retail properties are investors seeking in Los Angeles?

 The two hottest categories in Los Angeles right now are specialty food-anchored neighborhood centers and high street retail.
-Major specialty… Read More
+Major… Read More